MicrosoftDocs/dynamics-365-ai/ai-docs/sales/monitor-call-insight-processing.md

 > - [!INCLUDE[cc_preview_features_expect_changes](../includes/cc-preview-features-expect-changes.md)]
 > - Microsoft doesn't provide support for this preview feature.
 Microsoft Technical Support won’t be able to help you with issues or questions.
 Preview features aren't meant for production use and are subject to a separate [supplemental terms of use](https://go.microsoft.com/fwlink/p/?linkid=870960).

-As a user of Conversation Intelligence, you might want to track and understand the status of calls with customers.
-The **System monitoring** page in the Conversation Intelligence application helps you ensure that the calls were successfully processed.
+As a user of conversation intelligence, you might want to track and understand the status of calls with customers.
+The **System monitoring** page in the conversation intelligence application helps you ensure that the calls were successfully processed.
 You can monitor the status of calls that have been processed, are yet to be processed, or could not be processed.
 When call processing errors occur, you can view the reasons for each error and take the appropriate steps.

 The call processing information you can view and track on the page depends on the role that you are assigned.